Skip to Main Content

 • How much justification/support is needed?

-• How different methods complement each other?
+• How do different methods complement each other?

 • What resources are available?

-There are also questions that need to be asked when comparing the various methods such as:
+There are also questions that need to be asked when comparing the various methods, such as:

 • Who/What is the source of data?